jese11/jese11/README.md

 Welcome to Jenn Elam's profile!
 Here's some info about Jenn:
 * works at Washington University in St. Louis School of Medicine
-* does scientific outreach for the Human Connectome Projects
+* supports data sharing and research for the Human Connectome Projects
-* recommends the HCP piplelines: https://github.com/Washington-University/HCPpipelines
+* recommends the HCP pipelines: https://github.com/Washington-University/HCPpipelines